The followings are the different asset classes available for investments

 – Bernard Baruch (1870-1965), American millionaire

-Over the ages, Gold has worked as an investment, especially during times of economic crisis, political strife and wars.
+Over the ages, Gold has worked as an investment, especially during times of economic crisis, political strife, and wars.
 It has also been used to back currencies.
 In the year 2011, almost 980 tonnes of gold were bought in India, the world’s largest market for gold, a 40% jump over the corresponding period last year.
 Such is the demand for gold in India that prices have increased in the long term, even in the last decade, when many central banks sold their gold holdings.
-The compounded annual growth rate (CAGR) of gold prices over the last 10 years stand at 19.6 per cent.
-The price of gold is expected to rise also because Central banks of several countries have been adding to their gold reserves and the cost of production is rising.
-Moreover, activities in many African mines have reduced due to strife, adding to the low supply situation.
+The compounded annual growth rate (CAGR) of gold prices over the last 10 years stands at 9-10 % CAGR, The price of gold is expected to rise also because Central banks of several countries have been adding to their gold reserves and the cost of production is rising.
+Moreover, activities in many African mines have been reduced due to strife, adding to the low supply situation.